srdecny/AoC_2018/README.md

 # AoC_2018
-Selected quick&dirty messy solutions for Advent of Code 2018.
+C# quick and ugly solutions for all days of Advent of Code 2018.